SEKE: Specialised Experts for Keyword Extraction: Methods

 Note that the router is composed of learnable parameters and is fine-tuned at the same time as the rest of the network.
 On the other hand, each expert is represented as a neural network consisting of three sequential dense layers $W_g$ with additional activation and dropout layers.
 More specifically, the expert is represented as:

 The outputs of different experts, which attend to specific tokens assigned to them by the routing network, are first reassembled into a single sequence representation.
-Then, a two-layer randomly initialised encoder, consisting of dropout and two RNN layers, is added (with element-wise summation) to this sequence.
-The initial motivation behind this adaptation is connected with findings from the related work which suggest that recurrent layers are quite successful at modelling the positional importance of tokens in the keyword detection task and by the study of \citet{martinc2022tnt}, who reported good results when an RNN classifier and contextual embeddings generated by transformers were employed for keyword detection.
+Then, a two-layer randomly initialised encoder, consisting of dropout and two BiLSTM layers, is added (with element-wise summation) to this sequence.
+The employment of the BiLSTM module is there to amplify the sequential information lost by the context slicing caused by the MoE strategy, i.e., the weakening of the positional information due to overspecialization.
+This is especially problematic in case of multi-word keyphrases, where different parts of the keyphrase are attended by different experts.
+This adaptation is also motivated by the findings from the related work \cite{sahrawat2019keyphrase}, where it was shown that putting a BiLSTM classification head on top of different transformer models improved the keyword extraction capabilities of the model.

-The output sequence of the MoE and RNN encoders is finally fed to the feed-forward classification layer, which returns the output matrix of size $\textrm{SL} * \textrm{NC}$, where SL stands for sequence length and NC stands for the number of classes.
+The output sequence of the MoE and BiLSTM encoders is finally fed to the feed-forward classification layer, which returns the output matrix of size $\textrm{SL} * \textrm{NC}$, where SL stands for sequence length and NC stands for the number of classes.
 In our case, the $NC$ is 3, since we model the keyword extraction task as sequence labelling and employ the so-called BIO labelling approach (same as, for example, in \citet{sahrawat2019keyphrase}).
 Using the BIO annotation regime, each word in the document is assigned one of the three possible labels: $k_b$ denotes that the word is the first word in a keyphrase, $k_i$ means that the word is inside a keyphrase, and $k_o$ indicates that the word is not part of a keyphrase.

-We conduct additional post-processing, namely, the identified keyphrases are extracted from the labelled sequence produced by the model, and we conduct additional filtering, where we remove keyphrases containing punctuation (except dashes and apostrophes), and deduplication, where we remove duplicate keyphrases.
+The identified keyphrases are extracted from the labelled sequence produced by the model, and we conduct additional filtering, where we remove keyphrases containing punctuation (except dashes and apostrophes), and deduplication, where we remove duplicate keyphrases.
 The final output list contains a maximum of 10 keyphrases per input document.